sanworks/Bpod_Wiki/docs/serial-interfaces/smartservo-module-serial-interface.md

           - 3: Current-Limited Position [-92160 : 92160 deg]
           - 4: Speed [-Max : Max rev/s] *Max is motor dependent
           - 5: Step [-Inf : Inf deg]
-    - If called from the PC via USB, The Smart Servo module returns a byte (1) to confirm that it has finished setting the control mode.
+    - The Smart Servo module returns a byte (1) to the PC, to confirm that it has finished setting the control mode.
+- '**D**' (ASCII 68): **Discover Motors**.
+    - 'D' (byte 0) does not need to be followed by additional bytes.
+    - The PC-side application must wait 1 second for the module to probe for available motors
+    - The module replies with a 6-byte message for each motor found:
+      - Motor Channel (byte 0) The channel on the module (1-3)
+      - Motor Address (byte 1) The address on the channel (1-3)
+      - Motor model (bytes 2-5) A 32-bit unsigned integer indicating the motor model number.
+Model names can be resolved from a library of model numbers, see MATLAB interface for implementation
+- '**&**' (ASCII 63): **Request version information**.
+    - '&' (byte 0) must be followed by 8 bytes:
+        - Bytes 1-4: Firmware Version (32-bit unsigned int)
+        - Bytes 5-8: Hardware Version (32-bit unsigned int)
+- '**?**' (ASCII 63): **Request module information**.
+    - '?' (byte 0) must be followed by 8 bytes:
+        - Bytes 1-4: Number of motor programs supported (32-bit unsigned int)
+        - Bytes 5-8: Number of steps per motor program supported (32-bit unsigned int)

 ## Examples